geohot/minikeyvalue/README.md

 ```
 Usage: ./mkv <server, rebuild, rebalance>
+  -auth string
+    	Path for basic auth file
   -db string
     	Path to leveldb
   -fallback string
     	Fallback server for missing keys
   -port int
     	Port for the server to listen on (default 3000)
   -protect
     	Force UNLINK before DELETE
   -replicas int
     	Amount of replicas to make of the data (default 3)
   -subvolumes int
     	Amount of subvolumes, disks per machine (default 10)
+  -userpass string
+    	username:password for rebalance and rebuild with auth
   -volumes string
     	Volumes to use for storage, comma separated
 ```

 ### Rebalancing (to change the amount of volume servers)